magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 To implement `validate-shopping-field` we could use one of the CLJ/CLJS conditional forms: `cond`, `condp` or`case`.
 Perhaps we do not remember quite well how they work to be able to choose the one that better fit out case.
-Dont's worry, we have the REPL to experiment
+Don't worry, we have the REPL to experiment with them:
-with:

 First require the needed namespace: